CodeFromAnywhere/typerepo/modules/code-types/README.md

 | objectParameterKey  | string |  |
 | sortDirection (optional) | string |  |
 | sortFunctionName (optional) | string |  |

+## 🔹 DbStorageMethod

+The following strategies are available to store the data.

+- **jsonMultiple *(default)***: stores the data in a json file which is an array of this data structure.
+This file will be located in `db/[pluralized-kebab-case-model-name].json`

+- **jsonSingle**: stores the data in a json file which is of this data structure (single object) These files will be located in `db/[pluralized-kebab-case-model-name]/[instance-slug-or-id].json`

+- **markdown**: stores the data in a markdown file.
+Takes "markdown" parameter as the main markdown.
+The other parameters are stored as front-matter.
+This these files will be located in `db/[pluralized-kebab-case-model-name]/[instance-slug-or-id].md`

+- **keyValueMarkdown**: stores the data in key value markdown format.
+This file will be located in `db/[pluralized-kebab-case-model-name].md`

+- **csv**: stores the data in a csv file (only possible for flat object datastructures).
+This file will be located in `db/[pluralized-kebab-case-model-name].csv`

+### Definitions:

+- [pluralized-kebab-case-model-name]: e.g. `StudentUser` becomes `student-users`
+- [instance-slug-or-id]: For all models with a slug parameter, the filename will be that slug of that instance.
+Otherwise, `id` will be used